xak2000/nomad/website/source/docs/job-specification/meta.html.md

 ## `meta` Parameters

-The "parameters" for the `meta` stanza can be any key-value.
+The "parameters" for the `meta` block can be any key-value.
 The keys and values are both of type `string`, but they can be specified as other types.
 They will automatically be converted to strings.

 ## `meta` Examples

-The following examples only show the `meta` stanzas.
-Remember that the `meta` stanza is only valid in the placements listed above.
+The following examples only show the `meta` blocks.
+Remember that the `meta` block is only valid in the placements listed above.

 ### Coercion